 It's sodium lauryl sulfate - a detergent.
 Its job in toothpaste is to foam up.
 Foam's only job is to fool us into feeling good.
 It's there to convince us that cleaning is going on.

-The real work of teeth cleaning is the brush scrubbing the teeth with fine, gritty abrasives like chalk.
+Foam is pretty much a cosmetic effect - not really important to cleaning your teeth.
+The real work of teeth cleaning is the brush scrubbing the teeth with fine abrasives like chalk.